Fugitak – Adar/Hinterworlds 0602 C5A027A-5 Lo Ni De A 125 Na F2V M3D

 “No. She’s backed off a bit from her ‘hands off’ stance but we aren’t back together yet.
 Why?”

 He shifted uncomfortably.
 “I just… had heard you were back on.”

 I smiled.
 “She shut you down, didn’t she?”

 He flushed at that.
-“Hey, we’ve been close together for years.
+“Hey, we’ve been working closely together for years.
 And have you seen her in a CES?”
 He shook his head.
 “I thought you were out of the picture so I figured I could make my move.”

 I almost laughed out loud.
 “I know Saahna well enough to know that didn’t end well.”

 His face turned even more red.
 “And I thought she was dangerous with a gun…”

 I did laugh at that.
 “Hey, be glad she only used words.
 I’ve seen what she’s done to some other guys who got more friendly than she liked.”
 I paused.
 “I thought you were out last night anyway?”